 4.0 IMPLEMENTATION

 4.1 Overall Assessment Process.
-Typically, the regional office (in coordination with the FSARG as appropriate) will conduct an using the inspection findings compiled over the previous 12 months (four quarters).
-The output of this review is an assessment letter to the licensee.
+Typically, the regional office (in coordination with the FSARG as appropriate) will conduct an end of cycle performance assessment using the inspection findings compiled over the previous 12 months (four quarters).
+The output of this review is an end of cycle assessment letter to the licensee.
 The 12-month assessment cycle will be from January 1 through December 31 of each year.
-The assessments will be based on the findings and conclusions documented in NRC and any feedback on licensing performance received from the FSARG, as well as the NMSS and NRR program offices.
+The assessments will be based on the findings and conclusions documented in NRC inspection reports and any feedback on licensing performance received from the FSARG, as well as the NSIR, NMSS and NRR program offices.
 Overall licensee performance will be based on the severity level and number of violations.
 The Agency’s response and communication of applicant/licensee performance will follow the guidance in the Construction Action Matrix (CAM) (Exhibit 1 of this IMC).

 4.2 Performance Reviews.
 The assessment process consists of a series of reviews which are described below.